mnsaito/110920-pt-phase-2-project/README.md

 ### Setup Instructions

+To create a replica of the environment needed to run my notebook, from the project folder, run:

-from the project folder, run: conda env create --file environment.yml
+conda env create --file environment.yml

 ## Business Understanding